-- Supporting young women into construction mentoring scheme we have teamed up with development partners, Robert Woodhead Ltd and Whittam Cox Architects, to create the new initiative - designed to promote more female leaders in the industry.
-Mentors from the companies are providing careers advice and guidance to encourage young women who may just be starting out in work - or who may be looking to retrain - to consider the range of opportunities on offer within construction - We continue to secure local labour clauses on all eligible developments and support businesses and communities to get the maximum benefit from these opportunities - Once local labour clauses are secured we offer a range of support to companies including advice on local recruitment, links with local training providers and information about how they can best explore local supply chain opportunities - Launched our award winning virtual skills and careers platform, 'My Future', to overcome some of the challenges presented by Covid-19 and to provide individuals, especially 16 24-year olds, with continued access to careers information and employment support.
+- We continue to secure local labour clauses on all eligible developments and support businesses and communities to get the maximum benefit from these opportunities - Once local labour clauses are secured we offer a range of support to companies including advice on local recruitment, links with local training providers and information about how they can best explore local supply chain opportunities - Launched our award winning virtual skills and careers platform, 'My Future', to overcome some of the challenges presented by Covid-19 and to provide individuals, especially 16 24-year olds, with continued access to careers information and employment support.
 Chesterfield Borough Council led on the project, working in partnership with D2N2 Careers Hub and Destination Chesterfield.
-Thousands of young people took the opportunity to engage with over 100 businesses and education and training providers across 10 augmented reality zones

-- We encourage local businesses to engage with schools in the area to encourage children and young people to think about their future career aspirations.
+Thousands of young people took the opportunity to engage with over 100 businesses and education and training providers across 10 augmented reality zones - We encourage local businesses to engage with schools in the area to encourage children and young people to think about their future career aspirations.
 Recent sessions included William Davis Ltd at Newbold Academy and Kier and Huber at Parkside. - Our work with Chesterfield College and other key partners to develop the apprentice town initiative.
 There are now over 3500 young people embarking on apprenticeships and giving investors in Chesterfield access to a pool of high- quality skills that will enable their businesses to grow and prosper - Our partners Destination Chesterfield co-ordinate the successful 'Made in Chesterfield' campaign with is a celebration of the manufacturing, engineering, science and technology industries in the town.
-The campaign looks to inspire the next generation to the industry, with businesses, schools and training providers coming together to showcase the sector - Derby University's Chesterfield campus offers a large range of health and social care courses where students can gain valuable work experience as well as academics qualifications utilising NHS standard mock hospital wards, interactive suite, clinical suite and high tech computer suite - Peak resort a £400million pound integrated leisure, health, sport and education resort will provide not only a large range of new jobs and careers but also an additional university campus specialising in leisure and hospitality - We are working with a range of partners to develop plans for the enhanced HS2 maintenance depot at Staveley which will provide around 800 quality jobs and a range of training opportunities - Our HS2 & You programme which launched in June 2019 has already engaged over 800 children in a range of activities to enable them to consider future careers in the rail industry.
-We are expanding this programme for 2021 to focus on a range of STEM (science, technology, engineering and maths) based opportunities
+The campaign looks to inspire the next generation to the industry, with businesses, schools and training providers coming together to showcase the sector - Derby University's Chesterfield campus offers a large range of health and social care courses where students can gain valuable work experience as well as academics qualifications utilising NHS standard mock hospital wards, interactive suite, clinical suite and high-tech computer suite - Peak resort a £400million pound integrated leisure, health, sport and education resort will provide not only a large range of new jobs and careers but also an additional university campus, specialising in leisure and hospitality - The council has been successful in gaining a place on the government 'Kickstart' scheme and is currently working with DWP to recruit candidates onto customer service advisor roles.